How Corporations Became People

 Accounts of it are all over the web, but I’ll try to give you the short story here.

-In oral discussions from the bench prior to arguments for Santa Clara County v.
-Southern Pacific Railroad (1886; a dispute over corporate taxation), Chief Justice Morrison Waite said something (obiter dictum — “said in passing”) to the following effect:
+In casual discussions from the bench prior to arguments for Santa Clara County v.
+Southern Pacific Railroad (1886; a dispute over corporate taxation), Chief Justice Morrison Waite said something obiter dictum — “said in passing” — to the following effect:

 …the Fourteenth Amendment to the Constitution, which forbids a State to deny to any person within its jurisdiction the equal protection of the laws, applies to these corporations.

-The court reporter including this statement in the “headnote” to the case entry in the United States Reports — the record of Supreme Court decisions.
+The court reporter included this statement in the “headnote” to the case entry in the United States Reports — the record of Supreme Court decisions.

 That court reporter was J.C.
 Bancroft Davis, former president of the Newburgh and New York Railway Company.